 Read the full review: Dali Spektor 2

-For much of the last decade our default choice for the best sub-thousand pound floorstander was a Q Acoustics model, which in the company’s current range, is the 3050i speakers.
-But no more.
+For much of the last decade, our go-to "affordable" floorstander was a Q Acoustics model, which in the company’s current range, is the 3050i speakers.
+But not anymore.

 Read the full review: Dali Oberon 5